OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 ## Challenges in blocking URLs at application layer

-Based on the description of the context of application of this case, we see that will use the blacklist approach.
-It is know in security industry that blacklisting is very hard and prone to errors.
+Based on the description of the context of application of this case, we see that we will use the blacklist approach.
+By the way, it is know in security industry that blacklisting is very hard and prone to errors but we are forced to use this approach here.

 Below is described why filtering URLs is very hard at application layer.

-* It imply that the application must be able to detect, at code level, that the provided IP (**V4 + V6**) is not in official [private networks ranges](https://en.wikipedia.org/wiki/Private_network) including also `localhost` and IPv4 Link-Local addresses `169.254.0.0-169.254.255.255` (that is all not-routable IP addresses).
+* It imply that the application must be able to detect, at code level, that the provided IP (V4 + V6) is not in official [private networks ranges](https://en.wikipedia.org/wiki/Private_network) including also *localhost* and *IPv4/v6 Link-Local* addresses.
 Not every SDK provide a built-in feature for this kind of verification so it made this task a hard one.
 * Same remark for domain name: The company must maintains a list of all internal domain names and provide a centralized service to allow an application to verify if a provided domain name is an internal one.
 For this verification, an internal DNS resolver can be queried by the application but this internal DNS resolver must not resolve external domain name (*must only resolve internal domain name*).

 ## Available protections